 Congestive heart failure (CHF) is an illness that cannot be cured.
 The pumping action of the heart is inadequate, causing blood to back up into the lungs.
 This makes it difficult to breathe (left-sided heart failure).
 Blood also backs up into the veins, causing swollen legs and feet (right-sided heart failure).

 Current congestive heart failure statistics are startling.
-According to Emory Healthcare, nearly 5 million Americans are currently living with congestive heart failure and approximately half a million new diagnoses are made every year.
+According to the Centers for Disease Control, nearly 5.7 million Americans are currently living with congestive heart failure and more than 600,000 new diagnoses are made every year.
 Congestive heart failure is the primary diagnosis in 875,000 hospitalizations and most common in patients who are 65 years or older.
 In addition, it is responsible for 11 million visits to physicians each year.
 The Cleveland Clinic reports that congestive heart failure occurs in men and women equally, and the prevalence is higher in African-Americans, Hispanics and American Indians than in Caucasians.
 And the America Heart Association claims that 53,000 Americans die from congestive heart failure every year.

 Although the disease does not have a cure and the statistics above are disturbing, congestive heart failure can be managed and symptoms controlled.
 With careful management, complications can be decreased, and patients can avoid returns to the hospital.